 Open the app twice.
 Once to take the card in.
 Once to pay at the register.
 In between, go live your life.
 The app watches location, expirations, and balances in the background.
 You don't think about it.
 That's the whole point.

 No more digging through wallets, drawers, or that one shoebox under the bed.
-Every card you've added shows up in CardCue Pro, ready to scan at the register , your phone is the wallet now.
+Every card you've added shows up in CardCue Pro, ready to scan at the register, your phone is the wallet now.
+Digitized cards can also be exported to Apple Wallet, live at launch, so they sit right next to your boarding passes.

 Smart adapts as you move.
 Urban / Suburban / Rural are fixed presets.
 Custom unlocks every dial.
 The classifier rounds your location to a 1km grid square before any neighborhood lookup, so the server never sees your street address.

-Break-even math: if Pro helps you find one $20 gift card a year you'd otherwise have forgotten, it pays for itself.
-Most users find that in their first month.
+Break-even math: if Pro helps you find one $35 gift card a year you'd otherwise have forgotten, it pays for itself.